Data Parsing in Web Scraping Explained

 Finally, in the syntactic analysis, a parser takes these tokens and arranges them into a parse tree, establishing elements (nodes) and branches (the relationship between them).

-But ok, it is still a very abstract concept, isn’t it?
-To make it easier to understand, let’s explore how data parsing works alongside web scraping to extract the information we need.
+To make the data parsing process easier to understand, let’s explore how data parsing works alongside web scraping to extract the information we need.

-When writing a web scraper, no matter in which language, the first thing we need to do is gain access to the information on a website by sending a request to the server and downloading the raw HTML file.
+When writing a web scraper, no matter in which language, the first thing we need to do is gain access to a website’s information by sending a request to the server and downloading the raw HTML file.
 This HTML data is pretty much unreadable.

-To make it possible for us and our teams to use this data, we need to parse the HTML to transform it into a parse tree.
+To use this data, we need to parse the HTML and transform it into a parse tree.
 We can then navigate to find the specific bits of information that are relevant to our business or goals.

 As you can see, every node represents a relevant HTML element and its content, and the branches are the relationships between them.